BRB67/17uote3ollection/173Bible/173TheKingJamesVersionOfTheBible.md

 14:12 And they took Lot, Abram's brother's son, who dwelt in Sodom, and his goods, and departed.

+14:13 And there came one that had escaped, and told Abram the Hebrew;
+for he dwelt in the plain of Mamre the Amorite, brother of Eshcol, and brother of Aner: and these were confederate with Abram.

+14:14 And when Abram heard that his brother was taken captive, he armed his trained servants, born in his own house, three hundred and eighteen, and  pursued them unto Dan.

 ## The Book of Psalms